bcaffo/LittleInferenceBook/manuscript/06_common.md

 Consider the previous example again.
 What number of daily ad clicks would represent the one where 75% of days have fewer clicks (assuming days are independent and identically distributed)?
-We can obtain this as
+We can obtain this as:

 {title="Finding a normal quantile", line-numbers=off,lang=r}
 ~~~